seanbell/intrinsic/README.md

     cd krahenbuhl2013/
     make

-If Eigen3 is in another directory, edit krahenbuhl2013/setup.py to change the directory.
+If you are on another operating system or `eigen3` is in another directory, edit `krahenbuhl2013/setup.py` to change the directory.

 Running